Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 ## Existing features

+Every page of the website features a consistently responsive and intuitive layout and navigational system:

+**General features**

+* Fixed navbar to be seen at all times.
+* Responsive site on all devices.
+* Navbar shown as a collapsible navbar (hamburger button) triggered at tablets and mobile devices.
+* Search bar allowing users to search for spells.

+**Home Page**

+* Home page features an eye catching and modern design.
+* Users can get redirected directly to Spell page, Magical Tools page and Register page.

+**Spells Page**

+* Users can search for spells.
+* Users can read spells and see who added the spells.

+**Magical Tools Page**

+Using card layout, users can discover more about available Magical Tools and get redirected to the site and buy the products.

+**Log In Page**

+* Log In is possible after registered.
+* User gets a flash message when loged in.
+* Users can be redirected directly to Registration Page if not already registered.
+* User get redirected to Profile Page after login in.

+**Log Out**

+* User get redirected to Log In Page after loging out.
+* User gets a flash message when loged out to verify user loged out.

+**Register Page**

+* New visiters can register to website.
+* User gets a flash welcome message at Profile page when registered.
+* Visitor can be redirected directly to Log In Page if already registered.
+* Visitor gets redirected to Profile Page after registered.

+**Profile Page**

+* Users can see them own added spells.
+* If user hasn't added any recipes, a suggestion to do that is presented along with a button to redirect directly to Add Spell page.
+* Users can edit, delete and add spells.
+* If user is Admin, than another option for Manage Categories is available, where Admin can add, edit and delete spell categories.

+**Add Spells**

+* User can choose between categories, add a spell title, add a spell description, add ingredients, process for the spell, add date of spell added.
+* User gets a flash message when added a spell.
+* After adding spell, user is redirected to spell page.

+**Edit Spell**

+* User can edit info on one or more sections in the spell.
+* User gets a flash message when edited a spell.
+* After editing spell, user is redirected to spell page.

+**Delete Spell**

+* Only logged in user is able to delete them own spells.
+* User gets a confirmation pop-up for deleted spell when deleting a spell.

 ## Features to Implement in future

 * Provide ability for admin to delete other user spells
 * Provide the structure where pictures match the spell category on selection
+* Ability to reset an account password
+* Create a chatt/forum for the community to grow

 # Testing